daedelus-j/shorterly/readme.md

 Pretty straightforward data models and leverages django rest for the api.

+#### API

 For now the api endpoints are prefixed with `/api/` as follows:

     /api/device-urls/:id PUT for updating redirect urls by device id /api/urls/           POST for creating Urls and related DeviceUrls

+The models are serialized with django rest serializers that [decorate the models](https://github.com/daedelus-j/shorterly/blob/master/apps/base/serializers.py) for client usage.

 You can retrieve the main shortened url which for now just has a `localhost:8000` as a domain but would obviously be configurable for different environments.
 This can be retrieved in the details view as shown above.